kpirabaharan/E-Commerce-Admin-Dashboard/README.md

 ## Key Features

-- **Multi-Store Management:**
+### Multi-Store Management

 - Seamlessly manage multiple stores, such as clothes, food, computers etc., all from one centralized dashboard.
 - Create, update, or delete billboards, categories, sizes, colors, and products across different stores.

-- **Efficient Data Handling:**
+### Efficient Data Handling

 - Utilize tables with pagination and search functionalities to efficiently view and manage data.
 - Streamline inventory management and easily feature products on the homepage or archive them.

-- **Data Visualization:**
+### Data Visualization

 - Gain insights into your e-commerce performance with graphical representations of orders, sales, and revenue using Recharts.

-- **Authentication with Clerk:**
+### Authentication with Clerk

 - Securely authenticate administrators using Clerk, allowing them to sign in with either their Google accounts using OAuth2 or Email and Password.

-- **Payment Management with Stripe:**
+### Payment Management with Stripe

 - Manage payments effortlessly with Stripe integration, providing a seamless transaction experience.

-- **Theme Modes:**
+### Theme Modes

 - Enjoy a personalized user experience with support for both light and dark theme modes, enhancing readability and aesthetics.

+### Order Confirmation

+- Receive automatic email confirmations including a unique order tracking number once an order is placed, ensuring you're always in the know about your purchase.

 ## Demo